rebelsky/csc207c/_handouts/spamr.md

 _Here you will find most of the email that I sent out this semester, with the newest email at the top and the oldest at the bottom._

+Dear Ti-Dos (a deer, a female deer),

+I have finished grading all the new questions on SoLA 3 as well as a few LA redos.
+I have a few more to go.
+A few more notes.

+## [CSC-207 2024Fa] Notes on SoLA 3 (2024-10-02)

+**Important!**

+* Don't worry if you're getting LAs wrong on the first try!
+Last semester, many students went from missing their first attempts at most of the LAs to getting an overall A on LAs.

+* Some of you have been asking about tokens and LAs.
+Retaking LAs is free.
+No tokens charged, whether you retake an LA one time or ten times (or any number in the middle).

+**General**

+* Please make sure to keep your LA submissions anonymous!

+* Please try to avoid introducing blank lines when you copy and paste code.

+* Please make sure that you've written a nontrivial portion of the sample code you provide.
+It's okay to include something I wrote/supplied that fits into a broader structure, but some of the code must be yours.

+* Please consider code excerpts rather than copying and pasting full files.
+For example, there's no reason the Subtype Polymorphism LA needed the full AsciiBlock code.
+Focusing on the three methods we need to implement (plus, perhaps, one polymorphic method) would suffice.

+* Please be careful about your terminology

+* Please use real examples, based on what we've done in class, not contrived ones.
+Last semester, we encountered enough issues with students borrowing code from the InterWeb and not citing it properly that I'd like to avoid such problems this semester.
+For example, what should I do when five of you use `BankAccount` as an example for encapsulation?
+Requiring that you rely on work you've done for the class helps ensure that there aren't appearances of miseuse of other code.
+Also, most contrived examples end up being code that no one would ever write.
+(In the BankAccount example, many people used a `double` for the balance.
+But `double` values round.
+You should not round the amount of money someone has.)

+* Please cite the original source of any of my code that you use.

+* Please follow our Java style guidelinese when writing code.

+* The people who work with your code are "client programmers", not "users".

+**Subtype Polymorphism**

+* There's more to subtype polymorphism than "I can write a class that implements an interface" or "I can subclass another class" or even "I can make multiple classes that all have methods with the same name and broad semantics". *Why* do we care about the ability to do so?

+* Make sure to include code that demonstrates subtype polymorphism.

+* There's no reason to discuss parametric polymorphism in your answer to the question on subtype polymorphism.
+Focus on what subtype polymorphism is, rather than what it is not.

+**Parametric Polymorphism**

+* Make sure you include an example in which you instantiate a parametric-polymorphic class with different specific types and then use the resulting object (i.e., call a method).
+Then explain what's going on in the method call.

+* There's no need to compare/contrast parameteric to subtype.
+Just focus on how and why we achieve and use parametric polymorphism.

+**Composition**

+* Make sure that your composition example is used in the construction of objects that include other objects; don't use a Main class to show composition.

+* Make sure to describe the benefits of composition other than just "I can have these fields".
+Your code should demonstrate you making use of the fields.

+**Unit Testing**

+* Make sure that your comments match the test you are conducting.

+--

+I think that's it.
+Let me know via DM if you have questions.

+-- SamR

 ## [CSC-207 2024Fa] Grade reports (2024-09-29)

 Dear Collaborative Testers,